bloominstituteoftechnology/ai-school-week-8.1-langserve/README.md

 # Week 8.1: LangServe

 ## Introduction
 Seamlessly deploy and manage LangChain-based agents using LangServe, Docker, LangChain CLI, and Render for efficient cloud operations.
-[Access a LangServe scaffold made using Docker here.](https://github.com/bloominstituteoftechnology/ai-deployment-example)
+[Access a LangServe scaffold made using Docker and ready to deploy on Render here.](https://github.com/bloominstituteoftechnology/ai-deployment-example)

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: